Post-stroke, brain injury, spinal cord injury

 Degenerative diseases and movement disorders (Parkinson's disease, multiple sclerosis, cerebellar disorders)

-Balance and falls
+Balance and falls prevention

-- Cognitive and neuromuscular retraining
+- Cognitive and executive function retraining

 - Speech/fluency and oral motor function